 Included in the file name for the dataset, the dataset generation date is the date on which the backtest dataset was generated.

-Datapoints impacted by market price changes are updated weekly and marked by asterisks in our documentation.
+Data points impacted by market price changes are updated weekly and marked by asterisks in our documentation.
 Financial data not impacted by market price changes are updated on the filing date.

-- ticker - The ticker for the security on the file generation date.
+- ticker - The ticker for the security on the dataset generation date.
 Tickers that include a colon are currently inactive stocks.
 They are no longer traded because they were acquired, went bankrupt, etc. We assign the last used ticker to the security followed by a colon and a number that increments for each new company that becomes inactive with that ticker.
 For example, XYZ Corp uses ticker XYZ and goes inactive.
 We assign the company the ticker XYZ:1 because it is the first company in our system to go inactive using ticker XYZ.
 If a different company, XYZ Technology, starts using ticker XYZ and goes inactive, it will be assigned XYZ:2.
 A list of tickers and company names is available on our website or through the coverage endpoint of our API.

-- company_name - The name of the company on the file generation date.
+- company_name - The name of the company on the dataset generation date.